PETER KARP Magnificent Heart

 (Click Here for album Credits and Liner Notes)

-Peter Karp is known for many things.
-An assertive singer, a skilled guitarist and a passionate performer, he’s also an individual who writes songs that frequently reflect tales told as part of life’s journey, spawned by passion and personal experience.
+Peter Karp is known internationally for many things.
+A forceful singer, a searing guitarist, a powerhouse pianist, a passionate performer, and an artist who writes superlative songs that reflect tales of life’s journey, spawned by passion and personal experience.

 That’s never been more evident than on Karp’s striking new album, Magnificent Heart.
 A stirring collection of songs and observations, it bends the boundaries from blues to ballads, all conveyed with the insight and authority for which Karp’s come to be known.
 Whether it’s the gritty defiance inherent in such songs as “Sitting on Top of the World” and “The Letter,” the assured swagger of “This World,” the stoic determination inherent in “The Grave,” or the softer sentiments conveyed through “The World,” “Scared,” “The Last Heartbeat,” and “Face the Wind,” Karp conveys a knowing perspective that resonates through common cause.